 Number of seats are limited so early registration is recommended.

 "...The title F.E.B.S./MIS determines, that the person successfully proved to have validated knowledges and skills, that in most cases by far exceed the requirements for the national CCSTs... ", Prof Wolfgang Feil, President of the European Board of Surgery

-"The collaboration between the UEMS and the EAES to provide certification of Minimally Invasive Surgery is an important next step towards providing the European citizens with the best possible surgical care.", Prof Jaap Bonjer, President of EAES (European Association of Endoscopic Surgery and other interventional techniques)
+"The collaboration between the UEMS and the EAES to provide certification of Minimally Invasive Surgery is an important next step towards providing the European citizens with the best possible surgical care.", Prof Jaap Bonjer, Past President of the EAES (European Association of Endoscopic Surgery and Other Interventional Techniques)

 FAQ about the exam

 See below for common questions about the exam

 If you have any specific exam questions, not found below, please contact at and also include in your mail that your question refer to European Board for Surgery (UEMS) MIS exam.